 • Homemade Vegan Coffee Creamer – made from plant-based milk, sugar, and tapioca starch

-• Soy Yogurt – made from shelf-stable soy milk and probiotic.
+• Soy Yogurt – made from shelf-stable soy milk and probiotics.

 • Coconut Alfredo Sauce – made from canned coconut milk, nutritional yeast, tapioca starch, and salt.